PierUgit/fmmap/doc/index.md

       !! - a processor dependent unique filename is then generated and appended to the path !!
 FMMAP_NOFILE:
       !! - must be empty ("")
-   integer(fmmap_size_t), intent(in),  optional :: length
+   integer(fmmap_size_t), intent(inout)         :: length
       !!
+FMMAP_SCRATCH, FMMAP_NEW, and FMMAP_NOFILE:
-Length of the mapping in number of bytes
+      !!    input length of the mapping (in number of bytes) !!
+FMMAP_OLD:
-      !!
-Required with FMMAP_SCRATCH, FMMAP_NEW, and FMMAP_NOFILE
-      !! - the size of the file (or virtual file) is then length bytes !!
-Must not be present with FMMAP_OLD
-      !! - the length can be later inquired with x%lenght() logical,               intent(in),  optional :: private
+      !!    output length of the mapping (in number of bytes) !!
+This is actually the size of the file (or virtual file) logical,               intent(in),  optional :: private
       !! if .true., all the changes made to the mapped file are visible only by the current !  mapping.
 All concurrent accesses to the file see the original data and not the